acoville/Valkyrie/README.md

 #### Graphics.Sprites

-* Sprites only need right-facing samples provided, mirroring is handled a built-in mirror function to reduce developer workload.
-I believe any file format SkiaSoft can render will work but I have used exclusively .PNG sprites with          transparent backgrounds.
+* Sprites only need right-facing samples provided, mirroring is handled by a built-in function to reduce developer workload.
+I believe any file format SkiaSoft can render will work but I have used exclusively .PNG sprites as that filetype supports transparent backgrounds.
 In the Valkyrie.Graphics project, to add a character simply add a directory named after it in Valkryie.Graphics/Characters.
 This directory should contain a .png matching the following states: "standing", "falling", "crouching", "attack", "dead".
 These match the Valkyrie.GL.Character status property of that Actor.
 If a sprite matching the GL status is found then the Screen object will use it.

 #### Graphics.Tile